 Meanwhile, the other category is those engaged in a U.S. trade or business.
 An example includes those that develop, manage, and operate a shopping center.
 If this applies, the rental income will not be subject to withholding and will be taxed at a progressive rate, rather than a flat 30% that is required from passive investors.
-Even more important, expenses such as mortgage interest, property taxes, maintenance, repairs, and depreciation, can be deducted from rental income.
+Even more critical, expenses such as mortgage interest, property taxes, maintenance, repairs, and depreciation, can be deducted from rental income.

 This is an intriguing option for foreign investors.
 The rate could very well be lower than the 30%, and expenses can be deducted to get the taxable income.
 There is a certain amount of paperwork that goes along with it, and nonresidents must make estimated tax payments.

 This article merely seeks to provide information to investors to better arm him or her in the decision-making process.
 Those seeking something more in-depth should consult an expert such as a tax attorney or CPA that knows this specific area.